Executive Summary

 - Preventive measures are strategies to slow down natural damage.

-You have control only over the latter two, about which I will write in other articles.
+You have control only over the last two.

 On this website: Anti-Ageing: What Should You Aim For?